Probiotics: Friendly Bacteria

 Check With Your Doctor First

 Dietary supplements are not strictly regulated by the FDA.
 That means there is no guarantee of their quality, effectiveness, or safety.
 It's important to always read the labels.
-It's also important to talk with your doctor before starting any new therapy.
+It's also important to talk with your doctor before starting any new supplement.
 That's especially true if you're pregnant, have an existing medical condition, or are taking other drugs, herbs, or supplements.